Getting Better Cellular Data Speeds

 Network Congestion

-If there are more people using cellular devices in a particular area than the local tower can handle - then things slow down for everyone.
+If more people are using cellular devices in a particular area than the local tower can handle, then things slow down for everyone.

-Wireless signals can only carry so much data and cell towers can only serve so many devices at once.
-And in any given area, the carriers may only have so much internet capacity due to the available throughput into a town, and the wireless spectrum holdings they own to distribute it.
+Wireless signals can only carry a limited amount of data and support a limited number of connections simultaneously.
+In any given area, carriers may have only a limited amount of internet capacity due to the available throughput and the wireless spectrum they own in that area.

-This is why many data plans have network management policies, so the carriers can juggle the demands of their customers and prioritize data use on their network.
-If you're subject to network management, during these times are you are placed at the lowest priority.
+This is why all carriers have network management policies, allowing them to balance the demands of their customers and prioritize data usage on their network.
+If your plan is subject to network management deprioritization, you will be placed at a lower or even the lowest priority during these times.

-But it really comes down to the gear you're using for your cellular data access, as not all devices have antenna ports that can utilize external antennas.
-Mobile hotspots and cellular embedded routers tend to have this feature, whereas smartphones don't.
+But it really comes down to the gear you're using for your cellular data access, as not all devices have antenna ports to utilize external antennas.
+Some mobile hotspots and cellular-embedded routers offer the option to use external antennas, whereas smartphones and tablets typically don't.

-Boosters also can have a greater impact with helping with distance and with upload speeds (important for video broadcasting and uploading large files.)
+Boosters can also have a greater impact by helping to establish connections to a very distant tower, as well as improving upload speeds (which are essential for video broadcasting and uploading large files).

 We have separate guides going over the advantages of each approach, but here is a quick decision tree that might help you narrow in on what is the right choice for you:

-Also, here's a quick video overview on MIMO Antennas vs Boosters:
+Also, here's a quick video overview of MIMO Antennas vs. Boosters:

 Learn More about Boosters & Antennas:

-Bars are relatively meaningless in the effort to determine your actual cellular data performance.
-They're a nice visual indicator of relative signal strength, but each device manufacturer uses their own formulas to determine what kind of signal equates to 1 bar versus 4 bars.
+Bars on your device don't show your actual cellular data performance.
+They serve as an easy-to-understand visual indicator of relative signal strength.
+However, each device manufacturer uses its own formulas to determine what kind of signal equates to 1 bar versus 4 bars.
+So, a device from one company may show three bars while a device from another company may show two or four bars.

 Data speed, reliability, and consistency are what really matter when considering a mobile internet connection.